Hedge trimmers make grueling landscape jobs almost effortless.

 If your trimmer features a pull-start engine, do not wrap the starter cord around your hand.
 Just pull it by the handle as recommended in your user manual.
 If your trimmer is electric, battery-powered, or electric start, just hold it steady on the ground and start it up.

-Since you cleared the area in advance, you should be clear to trim, but always keep an eye out for things you may have missed.
+Since you cleared the area in advance, you should be clear to trim, but always keep an eye out for objects you might have missed:

 Cut with smooth, bottom-up motions, and don't extend the trimmer too far from your body or your balance will be compromised.
 Take your time, and stay focused, and you can have good looking shrubs without any mishaps.